infomaniac50/LinkSpriteLCD/README.md

 Github: [@infomaniac50](https://github.com/infomaniac50/)
 [License: GPLv3](LICENSE.md)

 This library can read the keypad buttons on the LinkSprite LCD Shield.
-I got mine from Sparkfun but they link a wiki page here: [LinkSprite LCD Wiki](http://linksprite.com/wiki/index.php5?title=16_X_2_LCD_Keypad_Shield_for_Arduino_V2).
-The buttons are all tied to A0 through a resistor network.
+I got mine from Sparkfun but their product page links to this wiki here: [LinkSprite LCD Wiki](http://linksprite.com/wiki/index.php5?title=16_X_2_LCD_Keypad_Shield_for_Arduino_V2).
+The buttons are all tied to A0 through a resistor network so all button states can be accessed simultaneously.
 I have included the schematic PDF from Sparkfun for future reference.
 The PDF and other documentation can be found in the extras folder.

 ### Extras ###
 [Arduino IDE 1.5 Library specification.md](extras/Arduino%20IDE%201.5%20Library%20specification.md) in extras was copied on  April 12, 2015 from the Arduino github Wiki for quick and easy reference.
 The original page can be found here: [Arduino IDE 1.5 Library specification](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification)